Krissttina/Markdown-Beginner-Guide/README.md

 ## Tips

-Writing a good README
+### Tips for writing a good README

-Open a README.md. file in a new project.
+1. Open a README.md file in a new project.

-Make sure the file always includes the following elements:
+2. Make sure the file always includes the following elements:

     * Titles and internal titles
+    * Introduction
-* Introduction - the project's aim
+        * The project's aim
     * Technologies

-Launch

-Consider also using additional elements such as:
+        * Used to build the project

-- Table of contents
+    * Table of contents
+        * To make navigation through the md easier
-- Illustrations
+    * Illustrations
-- Scope of functionalities
-- Examples of use
+    * Examples of use
-- Project status
-- Sources
+    * Sources

-## Markdown Preview Github Extencion for VS Code
+## Markdown Preview Github Extension for VS Code

 Perfect Extension for VSCode about writing and instantly reviewing the result.

+    Markdown Preview Github Styling

-Shortcut: Ctrl + shitf + v -> github pr
+Shortcut: Ctrl + shitf + v